pasqal-io/perceptrain/docs/tutorials/callbacks/default.md

 ### 11. `LRSchedulerReduceOnPlateau`

-Reduces the learning rate when the training loss reaches a plateau (does not improve after a given number of epochs)
+Reduces the learning rate when a given metric does not improve for a number of epochs.

 ```python exec="on" source="material-block" html="1"
 from perceptrain import TrainConfig